elodiew/Le-Serpent/README.md

 # Le-Serpent

-Création d'un jeu en ligne en JS
+Creation of an online game in JS

-Apprendre JavaScript et créer un jeu en ligne
+Learn JavaScript and create an online game

-Projet de formation Développeur Web
+Web Developer Training Project

 - HTML5
 - CSS3